Messier 77: Research

-In February 2022 the European Southern Observatory found a cloud of cosmic dust at the centre of Messier 77 hiding a supermassive black hole.
+In February 2022 astronomers reported a cloud of cosmic dust, detected through infrared interferometry observations, located at the centre of Messier 77 that is hiding a supermassive black hole.

 In November 2022, the IceCube collaboration announced the detection of a neutrino source emitted by the active galactic nucleus of Messier 77.
 It is the second detection by IceCube after TXS 0506+056, and only the fourth known source including SN1987A and solar neutrinos.
+A potential candidate for the source of these neutrinos is the magnetic corona surrounding the active galactic nucleus, providing powerful enough particle acceleration to cause neutron radiation phenomena.
+To explain the combination of Messier 77 being an energetic neutrinos source and a weak gamma rays source, a mechanism was suggested whereby helium nuclei collide with ultraviolet photons emitted by the galaxy's central region and break up, releasing neutrons that eventually decay into neutrinos without producing gamma rays.